Food waste prevention

 Supply chain and hospitality: activities to drive change across the Retail, Distribution, Processing and Manufacturing sub-sector, and reducing food waste in the Hospitality and Food Service sectors.

 • The Food Waste Charter is a public commitment by companies and organisations to measure and report on target-based actions to reduce food waste.
+A report on the first year of the implementation of the Charter is available to download.

 • The Food Waste Measurement Protocol has been developed to support food and drink manufacturers and processors to identify and quantify their food waste streams and put in place actions to reduce their food waste.